CDrummond/cantata/README.md

 Cantata
 =======

-**NOTE** After 10 years I have decided to cease development of Cantata. v2.5.0 is the last released version.
+**NOTE** After 10 years, development of Cantata has now ceased, and this repository is read-only. v2.5.0 is the last released version.

 ![ScreenShot](screenshots/mainwindow.png)